sshyran/znx-nitrux-linux/README.md

 ```
 # ./znx init /dev/sdb
-# ./znx deploy ubuntu/xenial http://cdimage.ubuntu.com/xenial/daily-live/current/xenial-desktop-amd64.iso.zsync
+# ./znx deploy /dev/sdb nitrux/continuous http://88.198.66.58:8000/nitrux.iso.zsync
 ```

 Be sure to replace `/dev/sdb` with the actual device name of your device.
-Those commands will, first, initialize the device, and, second, deploy Ubuntu Xenial on the device.
+Those commands will, first, initialize the device, and, second, deploy the nitrux/testing image on the device.
 Reboot.

-To save your data, please download and run the `persistence.sh` script found in this repository (run as a normal user, not as root).